ibm-cloud-docs/sap/sap-offerings-overview.md

 IBM and SAP multi-decade alliance is why IBM was selected as one of SAP’s strategic infrastructure providers for hybrid cloud.
 Support for SAP's suite of products is available through the highly scalable, open, and security-rich {{site.data.keyword.cloud_notm}}.
 With this partnership, SAP applications can expand to major markets; this expansion is made possible by more than 60 {{site.data.keyword.cloud_notm}} data centers worldwide.

-{{site.data.keyword.ibm_cloud_sap}} was [launched in late 2014](https://news.sap.com/2014/10/ibm-and-sap-partner-enterprise-cloud-adoption/){: external}, with our SAP HANA certified Bare Metals as a strategic partner with SAP HANA Enterprise Cloud (HEC).
+{{site.data.keyword.ibm_cloud_sap}} was launched in late 2014, with our SAP HANA certified Bare Metals as a strategic partner with SAP HANA Enterprise Cloud (HEC).
 Our SAP HANA certified Bare Metals were first released as Infrastructure-as-a-Service in early 2017, the first Cloud Service Provider to provide high-performance Bare Metal IaaS for SAP HANA and SAP NetWeaver.

 Using various configurations of the SAP Technical Applications, you can confidently run SAP Business Applications such as:
 - SAP S/4HANA